-Again, as in the previous examples of tuberculin and thalidomide, the failure of the phase 1 trial of TGN1412 pointed to some fundamental inherent weaknesses of the knowledge produced in animal models in general, such as inter-species differences, or only partly known intra-species developmental processes that imply significant changes in the expression and activity of basic immunological structures.
-In addition, this case made clear that the artificial environments in which the laboratory animals were grown, and the related lack of exposure to, for example, infections may well be a further critical point influencing the development of the immunological effects in laboratory animals as opposed to "free range" humans.
+Again, as in the previous examples of tuberculin and thalidomide, the failure of the phase 1 trial of TGN1412 pointed to some fundamental inherent weaknesses of the knowledge produced in animal models in general, such as inter-species differences, or only partly known intra-species developmental processes that imply significant disparities in the expression and activity of basic immunological structures.
+In addition, this case made clear that the artificial environments in which the laboratory animals were grown, and the related lack of exposure to, for example, infections, may well be a further critical point influencing the development of the immune system with its inherent memory function, and a potential cause for different immunological effects in laboratory animals as opposed to "free range" humans.
 As in the earlier cases of tuberculin and thalidomide, these various weaknesses of the knowledge produced in animals became visible only in the aftermath of the failure.

-One would have expected that the fundamental issues raised by the failure, e.g. about the precarious similarity between the animal models chosen for preclinical testing and the human organism, or the inherently incomplete knowledge about complex and essential immunological mechanisms, were on the table and ready for critical analysis.
-However, in their reactions to the failure, not only the scientists involved, but also the regulatory authorities focused their attention and conclusions not on the animal model as such, but on technical details of the case-specific forms of animal models, and beyond that, on the practicalities of the application in human volunteers.
+One would have expected that the fundamental issues raised by the failure, such as the precarious similarity between the animal models chosen for preclinical testing and the human organism, or our inherently incomplete knowledge about complex and essential immunological mechanisms, would be on the table and ready for critical analysis.
+However, in their reactions to the failure, both the scientists involved and the regulatory authorities focused their attention and conclusions not on the animal model as such, but on technical details of the case-specific forms of animal models, and beyond that, on the practicalities of the application in human volunteers.